Ethical, Legal, and Social Implications

 - Robson ME, Storm CD, Weitzel J, et al.: American Society of Clinical Oncology policy statement update: genetic and genomic testing for cancer susceptibility.
 J Clin Oncol 28 (5): 893-901, 2010.
 [PUBMED Abstract]

-- National Society of Genetic Counselors.: National Society of Genetic Counselors Code of Ethics.
+- National Society of Genetic Counselors: National Society of Genetic Counselors Code of Ethics.
 Chicago, Il: National Society of Genetic Counselors, 2006.
 Also available online.
-Last accessed January 15, 2014.
+Last accessed June 18, 2014.

-- International Society of Nurses in Genetics.: Position Statements: Privacy and Confidentiality of Genetic Information: The Role of the Nurse.
+- International Society of Nurses in Genetics: Position Statements: Privacy and Confidentiality of Genetic Information: The Role of the Nurse.
 Pittsburgh, Pa: International Society of Nurses in Genetics, 2010.
 Also available online.
-Last accessed January 15, 2014.
+Last accessed June 18, 2014.

-- US President’s Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research.: Screening and Counseling for Genetic Conditions: A Report on the Ethical, Social, and Legal Implications of Genetic Screening, Counseling, and Education Programs.
+- US President’s Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research: Screening and Counseling for Genetic Conditions: The Ethical, Social, and Legal Implications of Genetic Screening, Counseling, and Education Programs.
 Washington, DC: Government Printing Office, 1983.
 Also available online.
-Last accessed January 15, 2014.
+Last accessed June 18, 2014.

 - ASHG statement.
 Professional disclosure of familial genetic information.
 The American Society of Human Genetics Social Issues Subcommittee on Familial Disclosure.
 Am J Hum Genet 62 (2): 474-83, 1998.
 [PUBMED Abstract]